Kamkmgamer/kamkmPDF/AUDIT_SUMMARY.md

 ## Executive Summary

-kamkmPDF is a **well-architected, production-ready SaaS application** that demonstrates strong engineering fundamentals and modern development practices.
+KamkmPDF is a **well-architected, production-ready SaaS application** that demonstrates strong engineering fundamentals and modern development practices.
 The project showcases excellent type safety, clean architecture, and sophisticated features including real-time updates, multi-language support, and comprehensive subscription management.

 **Key Finding:** The application is **production-ready** but requires immediate attention to testing, security hardening, and monitoring before scaling to large user bases.